robert/robert.github.com/_posts/2019-04-14-open-source-for-advanced-beginners-1-bashplotlib.md

 <img src="/images/bpl-stats-box.png" />
 </p>

 To work on histograms, you'll have to call `plot_hist` from your `scratch.py` file.
 Try to set this up yourself.
-If you get stuck, [here's one way to do it](TODO).

 ### Tips

-We have a small problem - `box_text` currently assumes that you only want to print a single line inside your box, but our statistics are spread out over many.
+We have a small problem - `box_text` currently assumes that you only want to print a single line inside your box, but our statistics are spread out over multiple lines.
 To solve this snafu, update `box_text` so that the argument it accepts is a *list* of strings, not just a single string.
 Have the function display each element of the list on a separate line, and surround all the lines with an ASCII box.
-We'll then use it to create our stats box like so:
+We'll then use the function to create our stats box like so:

 ```python
 center = ... # Defined earlier in the file